"I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you."

 - Thomas Merton

 Thomas Merton is a widely influential figure in modern Catholicism and Christianity as a whole.
 He was a Trappist monk, a popular author, a mystic, a social activist, and something of a Zen Buddhism enthusiast.
-Merton was born in France on January 31, 1915, and he died in 1968 in Bangkok, Thailand, were he was attending a conference between monks of various world religions.
+Merton was born in France on January 31, 1915, and he died in 1968 in Bangkok, Thailand, where he was attending a conference between monks of various world religions.

 Merton's religious life began at the age of 23, when he converted to Catholicism after a Hindu monk suggested that he read some Catholic books.
 By this time, Merton had already earned a B.A in English.
-He then went on to became a teacher of English literature, but he eventually left this path when, in 1941, he entered the Abbey of Gethsemani.
+He then went on to become a teacher of English literature, but he eventually left this path when, in 1941, he entered the Abbey of Gethsemani.
 A few short months later, in March of 1942, Merton was accepted as a novice monk.

 In 1947 he took his solemn vows, which meant that he was from that moment committed to the monastery.
 Merton, who had been an aspiring and promising writer prior to his vocational calling, continued to write after he began his life at the monastery.
 He was at first reluctant to do so, but the Abbot thankfully recognized his gift and encouraged him not to give it up.